Services

 Immersive retreats for a full-on wholebeing experience.

-Similarly, our labs (on- and offline) offer transformative experiences for individual changemakers and their teams to savour wholebeing.
+Our labs (on- and offline) offer transformative experiences for individual changemakers and their teams to savour wholebeing.
 We host and facilitate emergent retreats (on- and offline) lasting from 3 half-days (3.5 hours / day) for online labs and 2–4 days for offline labs.
 These are great opportunities for changemakers and their teams to step into wholebeing, which is an ever-unfolding process requiring ongoing commitment, effort, and practice.

 ⚠️ Importantly, our labs are tailored to the specific group or target audience, to ensure an impactful experience which transcends the duration of the lab itself.
 They require a stronger commitment than huddles and their impact can be deeper.